aleroyer/leroyer.io/content/about.md

 ## Deezer

 - Started as a junior System Administrator / Devops, September 2016
-- Change job title in 2018 for SRE Infrastructure and gain intermediate grade (but still do the same job)
+- Changed job title in 2018 for SRE Infrastructure and gain intermediate grade (but still do the same job)
 - Became Team Manager and Tech Lead of Core Infrastructure Team in 2019/2020
+- Step down from management to be Expert Infrastructure Engineer in 2023 in order to focus on tech
 - Still working at Deezer as of today